Bordeaux, France: Language & Culture

 ASSOCIATED COURSE & VIRTUAL EXCHANGE

-All participants must agree to participate in regular virtual exchange sessions with the students in France, starting in January 2022.
-Beginning in March 2022, all students must take HUM 180 – International Cultural Exploration.
+All participants must agree to participate in regular virtual exchange sessions with the students in France, starting in January 2023.
+Beginning in March 2023, all students must take HUM 120 – Cultural Studies.
 It may be taken as a 3-credit hour course or through continuing education.
 The class will meet virtually on Thursday evenings for 8 weeks.

 - Round-trip airfare